Mr Dennis Molloy

 How can I access ACL reconstruction surgery in Ireland?

-ACL reconstruction surgery is available through both the public health service and private healthcare providers.
+You can access ACL reconstruction surgery through the public health service or private care.

-Within the public system, you usually need a referral from your GP to see an orthopaedic consultant through the HSE.
-After assessment, further imaging such as an MRI scan may be arranged before surgery is considered.
+Within the public system, your GP can refer you to an orthopaedic consultant through the HSE.
+You may need imaging, such as an MRI scan, before surgery is considered.

 What are the waiting times for ACL reconstruction surgery?

-Waiting times for ACL resconstruction surgery through the HSE can often be several months or longer, depending on demand and local services.
+Waiting times through the HSE can be several months or longer, depending on demand and location.

-Private treatment through Kingsbridge Private Hospital usually offers much shorter waiting times for consultation, imaging, and surgery.
+Private treatment through Kingsbridge Private Hospital usually offers faster access to consultation, imaging, and surgery.

-The exact timeframe will depend on your assessment and the availability of the consultant surgeon.
+Your exact waiting time will depend on your assessment and the availability of your consultant.

 How much does ACL reconstruction surgery cost?

-The cost of ACL reconstruction surgery in Ireland can vary depending on the hospital, consultant fees, imaging, and rehabilitation requirements.
+The cost of ACL reconstruction surgery in Ireland can vary depending on your treatment plan, consultant fees, imaging, and rehabilitation.

-Patients from Ireland may be eligible to apply for reimbursement from the HSE through the Cross Border Healthcare Directive.
-This scheme allows patients to travel to Northern Ireland for treatment and claim back some of the cost once approved.
+This allows you to travel to Northern Ireland for treatment and claim back part of the cost once approved.

 How long does ACL reconstruction surgery take?